aliyousefiaan/myt-devops-assignment/README.md

 The application is deployed using Helm, which simplifies Kubernetes deployments by using templates.
 The deployment is atomic, meaning it will roll back in case of failure.
 Configuration values such as CPU and memory limits, domain settings, and AWS region are dynamically passed using a template.

 #### Ingress Configuration and Load Balancing
 An AWS Application Load Balancer (ALB) is used as the ingress controller, exposing the application securely to the internet.
-TLS termination is handled using an SSL certificate issued by AWS Certificate Manager (ACM).
+TLS termination is handled using an SSL certificate issued by the AWS Certificate Manager (ACM).
 The External DNS service automatically updates the application’s domain records in Amazon Route 53, ensuring smooth access.

 #### Autoscaling Configuration
 The application scales dynamically based on CPU and memory utilization using the Horizontal Pod Autoscaler (HPA).
 This ensures that the system automatically adjusts the number of running pods based on workload demand, improving performance and cost efficiency.